 Although the City has performed relatively well this past year and maintained its target reserve levels and budget limits, an economic climate awash with financial uncertainty and historic nation-wide and global challenges continues to exist.
-As we navigate FY 2012/13 and beyond, we remain constantly aware of the financial threats that face all local municipalities.
-The existence of significant housing and credit pressures, the threat of the California State budget crisis, deepening national deficits, pension reform initiatives and sluggish retail activity, prompt us to remain resourceful, effective and efficient while developing our strategic and fiscal plans.
+As we navigate FY 2011/12 and beyond, we remain constantly aware of the financial threats that face all local municipalities.
+The existence of significant housing and credit pressures, the threat of the California State budget crisis, deepening national deficits and sluggish retail activity, prompt us to remain resourceful, effective and efficient while developing our strategic and fiscal plans.